neondatabase/website/content/docs/integrations/vercel.md

 ## Create a Next.js project

-Create a next.js project if you do not have one.
+Create a Next.js project if you do not have one.
 For instructions, see [Create a Next.js App](https://nextjs.org/learn/basics/create-nextjs-app/setup), in the Vercel documentation.

 ## Add a PostgreSQL client to your app

-Add a Postgres client to your app, such as `Postgres.js`.
+Add a PostgreSQL client to your app, such as `Postgres.js`.
 For instructions, refer to the [postgres.js Getting started](https://www.npmjs.com/package/postgres).

 ## Add your Neon connection details

-Add your Neon connection details to the `.env` file.
+Add your Neon connection details to your `.env` file.

 ```shell
 NEON_HOST='<project_id>.cloud.neon.tech'